GuildSA/corona-hack-pack/README.md

 ```
 NOTE: If you're reading these instructions directly from the README.md file in the CoronaHackPack root
 folder you may find it hard to read due to the usage of GitHub's Markdown language.
 You should read it
-from the project's GitHub page where it is formatted for reading.
+from the project's GitHub page where it is more human readable.

 https://github.com/GuildSA/CoronaHackPack
 ```